Is Cotton a Renewable Resource? 7 Key Pros & Cons Revealed

 Stephanie Cole

-Cotton is a natural fiber that comes from the cotton plant.
+Cotton is technically a renewable resource since it is a natural fiber that comes from the cotton plant.
 It’s used to make clothing, bedding, and other textiles.

-However, several environmental concerns associated with growing cotton might surprise you.
+However, this doesn't mean that all cotton is sustainable.
+In fact, there are several environmental concerns associated with growing cotton that might surprise you.

-In this article, I’ll discuss the pros and cons of using cotton as a renewable resource and offer some alternatives that might just help you save the planet…one shirt at a time!
+In this article, I discuss the pros and cons of using cotton as a renewable resource and offer some alternatives that might just help you save the planet…one shirt at a time!

 how is conventional cotton made